 Definition of Preposition (with Examples)

 Prepositions are usually short words (e.g., on, in, at, about, for).
 Prepositions are placed before a noun to show that noun's relationship to something else in the sentence.
-For example:- The mouse is on the table.
-(The preposition on shows the relationship between table and mouse.)
+For example: The noun governed by a preposition (which nearly always follows the preposition) is known as the object of the preposition.
+For example:

 A List of Common Prepositions